drvinceknight/pfm/book/building-tools/03-objects/tutorial/main.md

 ```
 ````

-We can now get all the roots for both quadratics:
+You can now get all the roots for the quadratics:

 ```{code-cell} ipython3
 :tags: [nbval-ignore-output]